 The Angandwadi Project, India

-In 2006, Jodie Fried, founder of Bholu and Armadillo Rugs became aware of the extremely poor conditions of the anganwadis (or pre-schools) in the slum communities of Tekra, and she was inspired to make a difference to these children’s lives.
+In 2006, Jodie Fried, founder of Bholu and Armadillo Rugs became aware of the extremely poor conditions of the anganwadis (pre-schools) in the slum communities of Tekra, and she was inspired to make a difference to these children’s lives.
 Not long after, The Anganwadi Project was born.
-In 2009, Total Balance became a sponsor of the The Anganwadi Project and contributed to the building of Bholu 8 and we continued to support the pre-schools for the next seven years.
+In 2009, Total Balance became a sponsor of The Anganwadi Project and contributed to the building of Bholu 8 and we continued to support the pre-schools for the next seven years.
 I have currently handed this role on to another small business while I focus on supporting causes closer to home.